 Organization and Leadership

-Dr. Huban Gowadia is the Director of DNDO.
+Dr. L. Wayne Brasure is the acting Director of DNDO.
 DNDO and its Directorates are organized towards addressing key mission areas while meeting the functional objectives outlined in its founding Presidential Directive.

-- Architecture and Plans Directorate—Determines gaps and vulnerabilities in the existing global nuclear detection architecture, then formulates recommendations and plans to develop an enhanced architecture.
+- Architecture & Plans Directorate—Determines gaps and vulnerabilities in the existing GNDA, then formulates recommendations and plans to develop an enhanced architecture.

 - Operations Support Directorate—Develops the information sharing and analytical tools necessary to create a fully integrated operating environment.
-Residing in the Operations Support Directorate is the Joint Analysis Center, which is an interagency coordination and reporting mechanism and central monitoring point for the Global Nuclear Detection Architecture.
+Residing in the Operations Support Directorate is the Joint Analysis Center, which is an interagency coordination and reporting mechanism and central monitoring point for the GNDA.

 Current Business Opportunities with the Domestic Nuclear Detection Office.